nstapelbroek/envoy-swarm-control-plane/README.md

-# Envoy Swarm control plane
+# Envoy Swarm Control Plane
 Opinionated control plane software that enables Envoy as an edge proxy in a docker swarm cluster.

 todo: logo or small demo